phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

 However, because these islands were never connected, each pair's distribution across both islands must have been due to over-water dispersal.
-Such rare dispersal events were likely idiosyncratic to each pair of island populations, and thus we do *not* expect that any of these pairs co-diverged.
+Such rare dispersal events were likely idiosyncratic to each pair of island populations, and thus we do *not* expect any of these pairs co-diverged.
 For each pair of populations, the data comprise 200 RADseq loci randomly sub-sampled from the loci analyzed by
 Oaks :cite:`Oaks2018ecoevolity`.